 and exit costs.
 This means there are no

 barriers to entry and no barriers to exit, such as

 For a market to be perfectly contestable, relevant industry technology would

 For a market to be perfectly contestable, relevant industry technology would be readily available to potential entrants.

-The existence, or absence, of sunk costs and economies of scale are the two most important determinants of contestability.
+The existence, or absence, of sunk costs and economies of scale are two significant determinants of contestability.
 On the basis of these two criteria, natural monopolies are the least contestable markets.

-Asymmetric information is a key barrier to entry.
-Incumbents are likely to know much more about their industry than potential entrants, and are likely to be unwilling to share their knowledge or technology.
+Asymmetric information is a key barrier to entry, with incumbents likely to know much more about their industry than potential entrants, and are likely to be unwilling to share their knowledge or technology.